PDP-6/nts/README.md

 For most of the files the source had to be reconstructed from binaries found on DECtape images or the MIT archive.

+What we have:

+- MACDMP
+- TECO
+- MIDAS
+- DDT
+- STINK
+- LISP

 cd to dirs and do
 `../_tools/mkdectape < tape.cmd` to create the tapes in dta format. to convert to dtr (used by aap/pdp6), do `dta2dtr < in.dta > out.dtr`.